mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 I have a question about the regulation of the breath.
 If I feel like I can’t breathe, is that my mind attaching to the difficulty?

-**Katagiri:** Yes, in a sense, the mind is connected with your breath and body.
+**Katagiri Roshi:** Yes, in a sense, the mind is connected with your breath and body.
 So, sometimes when your mind is very agitated and very uneasy, it’s pretty hard to breathe smoothly.
 But sometimes breath is connected with the body, and also nerves; well, many ways.
 And also sometimes circumstances, environment.
 So, we have to check.
 Okay?

 **Question:** Check what?

-**Katagiri:** *[Laughing.]* Check what.
+**Katagiri Roshi:** *[Laughing.]* Check what.
 Your body; and also your mind.

 For instance, if you sit zazen *[strain in voice]* *too hard*, like this – you can’t breathe.
 Or if you sit down like this, also you cannot breathe smoothly.
 Or even though you are straight, if you have too much tension on your chin, or your shoulder, you cannot breathe; immediately, it influences your breath.
 So you have to check: your body, your posture, and also your mind.
 Is that okay?

 **Same person:** Well, what if you check them all out and you still can’t breathe and don’t know why...

-**Katagiri:** For instance, what happens with your breath?
+**Katagiri Roshi:** For instance, what happens with your breath?
 You can’t breathe?
 You mean smoothly, or ... ?

 **Same person:** Well, I can breathe enough to stay alive, I just can’t breathe from here up.
 It just – doesn’t come.
 So it’s very hard to find any equilibrium for a long time.
 You know, it doesn’t expand, it just goes “bleh” ...

-**Katagiri:** Hmm.
+**Katagiri Roshi:** Hmm.
 Did you check your posture?
 If you change the posture: sometimes relax, sometimes a little tension; sometimes straighten more your back and straighten more your head; or sometimes, a little bit adjust your lower abdomen, et cetera.
 And then take a breath.
 In many ways, change the posture a little bit, and then breathe.
 Try, okay?

 #### 1:20:50